 We at Behaviour Innovations look forward to many more years of providing service to the community.

-Originally founded by clinical psychologists, Dr. Nicole Walton-Allen and Dr. Joel Hundert, Behaviour Innovations continues to be one of the few privately run ABA services in Ontario with two Board Certified Doctoral level Behavior Analysts and six Master’s level Board Certified Behaviour Analysts on staff.)
+Originally founded by licensed psychologists, Dr. Nicole Walton-Allen and Dr. Joel Hundert, Behaviour Innovations continues to be one of the few privately run ABA services in Ontario with two Board Certified Doctoral level Behavior Analysts and six Master’s level Board Certified Behaviour Analysts on staff.

 Dr. Nicole Walton-Allen

 Dr. Nicole Walton-Allen is a Board Certified Behaviour Analyst- Doctoral level and is an associate member of the Psychology Department at McMaster University.
 Dr. Nicole also provides behavioural support consultation and supervision to a number of agencies servicing adults with a range of developmental disabilities.

 Dr. Joel Hundert

 Dr. Joel Hundert is a Board Certified Behavior Analyst – Doctoral level and a past director on the Behavior Analyst Certification Board - an international credentialing organization for behaviour analysts.
 He is an associate clinical professor in the Department of Psychiatry and Behavioural Neurosciences, and associate member of the Psychology Department at McMaster University.
 Joel has published numerous research articles in scholarly journals, mainly examining variables affecting improvement in the performance of children with ASD.
 His most recent book is entitled, Inclusion of Students With Autism: Using ABA-Based Supports in General Education, published by PRO-ED (2009).
 Joel is on the editorial board of several professional journals and in 2012 served as a guest editor for a special edition of the journal, Behavior Modification, which focused on ABA interventions to support children with ASD in general education classrooms.

 Behaviour Innovations' front line therapists are comprised of highly-skilled, dedicated individuals who are continually supervised by Senior Clinicians and Coordinators that form the executive team.
 All executive team members have a Master’s degree, are Board Certified Behaviour Analysts and have had at least five years of experience in a supervisory role.